AArmias/MCS/README.md

 -----------------------

-The foundation has now been laid.
+The foundation has now been done.
 We have java support, we have curl and we have byobu.
 Next, we download the Minecraft server file itself.
 The file could either be downloaded using a browser or, as in this case, using salt.

 ```
 download server file: